Germany in the Eurovision Song Contest 2017: Competing entries

-Interested solo artists were able to apply for the competition by submitting an online application along with a performance clip of either a cover song or a self-created song via YouTube between 14 September and 18 November 2016, or by presenting themselves and performing in front of a live camera at casting shows that were held at the Köln-Mülheim Studios in Cologne on 5 November 2016 and at the Hamburg-Lokstedt Studios in Hamburg on 12 November 2016.
-By the end of the process, it was announced that 2,493 applications were received by NDR and 33 artists were shortlisted by an expert panel consisting of NDR, ARD, Raab TV representatives and musical director Wolfgang Dalheimer.
+Interested performers were able to apply by either uploading a performance clip of an original or cover song via YouTube between 14 September 2016 and 18 November 2016, or by presenting themselves and performing in front of a live camera at casting shows held at the Köln-Mülheim Studios in Cologne on 5 November 2016 and at the Hamburg-Lokstedt Studios in Hamburg on 12 November 2016.
+By the end of the process, it was announced that 2,493 applications were received and 33 performers were shortlisted by a six-member panel consisting of Thomas Schreiber (ARD entertainment coordinator, head of the fiction and entertainment department for NDR), Carola Conze (NDR representative, head of German delegation for Eurovision), Aditya Sharma (Radio Fritz lead music editor), Wolfgang Dalheimer (musical director), Jörg Grabosch (Brainpool managing director) and Claudia Gliedt (Raab TV head of music).
 Nathan Trent was automatically eliminated from the shortlist after he was announced as the 2017 Austrian Eurovision entrant on 19 December 2016.
-The five participating acts were selected during a final casting round and were announced on 6 January 2017.
+The five competing artists, selected by the six-member panel following a final casting round held at the Köln-Mülheim Studios in Cologne on 4 December 2016, were announced on 6 January 2017.
 On 17 January 2017, it was announced that Sadi had withdrawn from the competition and was replaced by Yosefin Buohler.

-On 1 February 2017, NDR announced the two selected candidate songs to be performed by the five finalists during the competition.
+German and international composers and lyricists were directly called upon by NDR to submit their entries for the competition as candidate Eurovision songs.
+NDR specified that songs should be in the genre of "organic and authentic pop with English lyrics", "alternative mainstream", "singer-songwriter pop" or "contemporary dance-pop".
+The six-member panel selected the top two songs, which were announced on 1 February 2017.